yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-ETH(YelloByte)/doc/YB-ESP32-S3-ETH_PlatformIO_board_selection.jpg)

-The MicroUSB socket labeled 'USB' is wired directly to the ESP32-S3 MCU (GPIO19/GPIO20).
-Therefore when the development board gets resetted a PC/Laptop connected to this port might temporarily lose connection (the associated COM port will disappear for a second or two).
-This can confuse some terminal programs.
+### Using the two USB ports:

 With both MicroUSB ports connected simultaneously you will see 2 COM ports and an additional usb device "USB JTAG/serial debug unit".
 How to use this device for debugging is explained in detail [**here**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging).

-Serial output generated with Serial.print() can be directed either to port **'USB'** or port **'UART'**.
-A single build flag in platformio.ini defines the USB port it goes to:
+**Serial output** generated with Serial.print() can be directed either to port **'USB'** or port **'UART'**.

+In ArduinoIDE choose as follows:
+- **USB CDC On Boot: Disabled**, serial output goes to **UART**
+- **USB CDC On Boot: Enabled**, serial output goes to **USB**

+In PlatformIO set a build flag in file platformio.ini:
 - **ARDUINO_USB_CDC_ON_BOOT=0**, serial output goes to **UART**
 - **ARDUINO_USB_CDC_ON_BOOT=1**, serial output goes to **USB**

+**Remarks:**

+The MicroUSB socket labeled 'USB' is wired directly to the ESP32-S3 MCU (GPIO19/GPIO20).
+Therefore when the development board gets resetted a PC/Laptop connected to this port might temporarily lose connection (the associated COM port will disappear for a second or two).
+This can confuse some terminal programs.
+Preferably port UART is used for serial output and port USB for debugging.

 The PlatformIO builder scripts (*.json) for modules containing ESP32-S3/C3 already define the build flag _ARDUINO_USB_MODE=1_.
 It disables the USB-OTG mode.
-If not or you want to override it you can (re-)define it in your platformio.ini control file.
+If not disabled or you want to override it you can (re-)define it in your platformio.ini control file.
 Normally you don't have to worry about it.

-### First Software Upload to new boards:
+### Software Upload to the board:
-The ESP32-S3-WROOM-1(U) module put onto the dev board during production contains a rudimentary bootloader.
-Attempting a software upload with an IDE using the (reset & upload) hardware logic on port 'UART' will fail.
-A serial monitor (Speed setting: 115200Bd) connected to 'UART' shows this after resetting the board:
+In rare cases you might see the following after powering up the board:
 ```
 ESP-ROM:esp32s3-20210327
 23:10:07.248 > Build:Mar 27 2021